 - Teaching staff experienced to support children with ASC/D.

-- Annual training for teacher and LSA to personalise learning for each child
+- Annual training for teachers to personalise learning for each child

 - Learning Walks

 - Information from external agencies will be discussed and they are encouraged to attend meetings with parents

 - Parents/carers of statemented pupils and pupils identified as having a special educational need are invited to a transition meeting to discuss their child’s particular needs prior to the pupil starting at school

 To be read in-conjunction with: